DataHubz/cse-registry/README.md

 **Compliance Signal Enumeration (CSE)** is a public specification and registry that defines **stable identifiers** for recurring **technical signals** observed in software, infrastructure, and operational artifacts that are relevant to compliance and risk assessments.

+CSE provides:

-CSE provides a **shared vocabulary** for referencing *what was observed* without asserting compliance status, certification, severity, or remediation requirements.
+- A **shared vocabulary** for referencing *what was observed* without asserting compliance status, certification, severity, or remediation requirements
+- **Standardized formats** for signals, mappings, findings, and artifacts that enable seamless interoperability between tools and platforms
+- A **machine-readable, vendor-neutral language** that allows security tools, compliance platforms, GRC systems, and auditors to communicate effectively

 > CSE is **descriptive**, not prescriptive.